In Go, an interface is a type that defines a set of method signatures. A type satisfies an interface by implementing all of its methods.

 import ( "fmt")type errNegativeVal intfunc (e errNegativeVal) Error() string { return fmt.Sprintf("Number can't be negative: %v", int(e))}func twoTimes(x int) (int, error) { if x < 0 { return 0, errNegativeVal(x) } return x * 2, nil}func main() { fmt.Println(twoTimes(4)) // 8 <nil> fmt.Println(twoTimes(2)) // 4 <nil> fmt.Println(twoTimes(-2)) // 0 Number can't be negative: -2}

-A type assertion is an operation that compares an interface value against a specific type and returns the underlying value if it matches.
+A type assertion compares an interface value with a specific type and returns the underlying value if it matches.

 Syntax: